Best endurance road bikes in 2023: our pick of the best bikes for speed and comfort

 Bombtrack Audax

-- Something different from the norm
+- Pros: Great downhill performance; comfortable ride; something different from the norm

-A steel frame, big clearance and 650b wheels with 47mm tyres set the Bombtrack Audax apart from the usual run of endurance road bikes.
-Despite looking like a gravel bike, with the mounts to match, the Audax’s geometry is thoroughly road-going with a sporty, rapid ride on tarmac.
-It’s even faster on descents, thanks to the grip from the wide tyres.
+Despite looking like a gravel bike, with the mounts to match, the Audax's geometry is thoroughly road-going with a sporty, rapid ride on tarmac.
+It's even faster on descents, thanks to the grip from the wide tyres.

 The Audax is well specced for the endurance rider too, with comfortable Ritchey bars and a mixed Shimano 105/Ultegra RX drivetrain and a 48/32t Bombtrack chainset.